SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/fabrics/create-a-fabric.md

 :::note
 The Spark and Scala versions are now mandatory with recent [Release](/docs/release_notes/2023/feb2023.md#spark-and-scala-versions-are-now-required-in-livy-Fabrics).
-If you have an older Fabric which doesn't have Spark abd Scala versions present, an error (seen below) will appear when trying to attach to a cluster.
+If you have an older Fabric which doesn't have Spark and Scala versions present, an error (seen below) will appear when trying to attach to a cluster.
 Just update the Fabric from the metadata page or by clicking `Update Fabric` button (seen below).
 ![Fabric_misconfigured](img/fabric_misconfigured.png)
 :::

 - **Job sizes** -
   By default, you will see a Small Job size pre created.
 You can edit or add more Job sizes.
-A Job sie consists off
+A Job size consists of

   - Size of the Driver: Driver Core and Memory
   - Size of the Executor: Core and Memory for each executor